A Feast on Peony Blooms at Lucky Temple

 They totter and stagger on their tipsy steps,

-Bead curtains all semi-rolled to miles ahead.
+Bead curtains all half-rolled to miles ahead.

 1. Witten in May 1071 when Su Shi was Hangzhou’s Tongpan (a role, similar to an advisor to the Magistrate / Mayor, started in Northern Song Dynasty to supervise and control the magistrate from arbitrariness.)
 It is said that Su Shi and Shen Li (the Magistrate) were invited to a celebration party at Lucky Temple of Hangzhou where the peony was in full bloom.
 The next day, the magistrate showed him paintings of peony festival scenes.
 Su Shi was quite impressed and wrote this short poem right there and then.